The customer feedback loop consists of many moving parts:

 The feedback cycle should always end with communicating what’s finished.
 Brownie points for also explaining where to find it, and how to use it.

-Why do you need a Changelog?
+Why do you need a changelog?

-Keep existing customers in the loop
+A changelog keeps existing customers in the loop

 Not everyone is constantly keeping an eye on what you’re up to.
 This means that many customers might be missing out on awesome new features.